coderefinery/git-intro/_episodes/04-staging-area.md

   - The staging area helps us to create well-defined commits.
 ---

-## `git add` vs `git commit`

-We have been using `git add` every time we want to commit a change, separate from `git commit`.
-Why?
-We will demystify this now, and learn how to *keep organized*.
+## Commit history is telling a story

-## Commit history is telling a story about how your code came to be
+Commit history is telling a story about how your code came to be.

 - Code is rarely self-documenting.
 - Code also doesn't reveal how it came to be, only what is there now.